Regardless of where you buy your German SIM, you will need to bring the following documents:

 -

-Local number for easy communication: With your German number, easily connect with local services, make reservations, and set up your utilities (like electricity, Wifi, etc.).
+Local number for easy communication: With your German number, easily get in contact with local German phone numbers, make reservations, and set up your utilities (like electricity, Wifi, etc.).

 -